Get HH posts in your email!

 Celery: Once you've cut off all the celery stalks, save the base and place in a bowl of water in a sunny window (changing out the water every couple of days).
 After about a week, place the base into a pot or planter and cover with soil.
 Water generously while the celery continues to grow.
+In-depth article on re-growing celery.
 (Source)

 Garlic: If you have green sprouts growing from your garlic, don't throw them away!
 Instead, place the cloves or bulb in a small cup or bowl.
 Add enough water to cover the bottom of the cup (the water should be barely touching the bottom of the cloves.
 Don't submerge!)
 Change the water out every couple of days.
 Once sprouts are about 3 inches tall, clip them off and add them to a baked potato, salad or veggies.
 If you're wondering about the taste, sprouts have a very mild garlic flavor.
 (Source)

 Ginger: Take your store-bought ginger root and cut off the "fingers" (this is where the roots will grow).
 Plant ginger sprout side up in enough soil to cover the root.
 Keep soil moist in a warm area (ginger actually doesn't require as much sunlight as other plants).
 In about 4 months you should be able to start using your newly-grown ginger.
 (Source)

 Green onions: Place a bunch of green onions with their roots in a glass full of water and place in a sunny window.
 Cut off what you need while cooking.
 The onions will regrow themselves.
 (Source)